 eData compiled from a published source.1

 fData compiled in this work.

-SI Table 3 BLtrimmer results comparing MeltR method 1, fitting curves individually and averaging the results, to Meltwin method 1.
+SI Table 3.
+BLtrimmer results comparing MeltR method 1, fitting curves individually and averaging the results, to Meltwin method 1.
 MeltR data are reused from SI table 2 for convenience.